As part of ANTAM's commitment to effectively implement GCG, ANTAM

 Prudent liquidity risk management includes managing the profile of borrowing maturities and funding sources, maintaining sufficient cash and marketable securities and the ability to close out market positions.
-The Group's ability to fund their borrowing requirements is managed by maintaining diversified funding sources with adequately committed funding lines from high quality lenders.
-ANTAM is exposed to liquidity risk on account of their bonds and capital loans for their projects.
+The Group's ability to fund their borrowing requirements is managed by maintaining diversified funding sources with adequately committed funding lines from high-quality lenders.
+The Group is exposed to liquidity risk on account of their bonds and capital loans for their projects.
 The contractual due date of financial liabilities such as trade payables, accrued liabilities, other payables and short-term bank loans are less than one year, except for financial liabilities such as bonds payable and investment loans.
 The amounts disclosed in the below are the contractual undiscounted cash flows